themerdev/themer/README.md

     };

-As long as a template exports a `render` function as indicated, it can be passed to the `-t` (`--template`) argument of `themer`.
+Your JS file can then be passed to a `--template` argument of `themer`.
+That's it!

 Once you've developed your template, consider publishing it on npm (with repository name staring with `themer-`) so that others can use it!